vra-thenix/PASSWORD-GENERATOR/README.md

 ~ Generates passwords with specified length

-~ Option to include/exclude numbers, symbols, uppercase, and lowercase letters
+~ Option to regenerate the password as many times you want

 ~ Easy-to-use command-line interface